Statistical Decision Theory with Counterfactual Loss: Abstract

 \section{Abstract}

-Classical statistical decision theory evaluates treatment choices based solely on observed outcomes.
-However, by ignoring counterfactual outcomes, it cannot assess the quality of decisions relative to feasible alternatives.
-For example, the quality of a physician's decision may depend not only on patient survival, but also on whether a less invasive treatment could have produced a similar result.
-To address this limitation, we extend standard decision theory to incorporate counterfactual losses--criteria that evaluate decisions using all potential outcomes.
-The central challenge in this generalization is identification: because only one potential outcome is observed for each unit, the associated risk under a counterfactual loss is generally not identifiable.
-We show that under the assumption of strong ignorability, a counterfactual risk is identifiable if and only if the counterfactual loss function is additive in the potential outcomes.
-Moreover, we demonstrate that additive counterfactual losses can yield treatment recommendations that differ from those based on standard loss functions, provided that the decision problem involves more than two treatment options.
+Many researchers apply classical statistical decision theory to evaluate treatment choices and learn optimal policies.
+However, because this framework relies solely on realized outcomes under chosen actions and ignores counterfactuals, it cannot assess the quality of a decision relative to feasible alternatives at the unit level, which is an important requirement in some settings.
+For example, in pretrial bail decisions, a judge must balance crime prevention upon release against the risk of imposing unnecessary burdens on arrestees.
+A central challenge in this framework is identification: since only one potential outcome is observed per unit, counterfactual risk is typically not identifiable.
+We show that, under strong ignorability, counterfactual risk is identifiable if and only if the loss is additive in the potential outcomes.
+We further demonstrate that additive counterfactual losses can yield treatment recommendations that differ from those based on standard losses when more than two treatment options are available.
+We show that additive counterfactual losses capture not only decision accuracy but also decision difficulty, whereas standard losses reflect accuracy alone.
+Finally, we introduce a symbolic linear inverse program that determines whether a given counterfactual loss yields an identifiable risk, without requiring data.